-06 Oct How to get into the city from Hong Kong International Airport
+06 Oct How to get from Hong Kong International Airport to the City

-Details for round trip tickets for single travellers can be found here – the 30 day return ticket to Hong Kong Station can also be bought here at a discount (usual price HK $205, discounted price, HK $131).
+Details for round trip tickets for single travellers can be found here.
+The 30 day return ticket to Kowloon / Hong Kong Station can also be bought here at a discount.
+The usual price is HK $205, the discounted price is HK $131).

-If you are in a group, it is better to ask for the GROUP tickets (one-way) for better discounts available for group travel, more information here.
+If you are in a group, it is better to ask for the GROUP one-way tickets.
+For better group travel discounts, click here.

-Once the Airport Express journey is complete, you may board one of the complimentary shuttle buses which are available from Hong Kong Station and Kowloon Station to most of the major hotels in those districts, more information here.
+Once the Airport Express journey is complete, you may board one of the complimentary shuttle buses which are available from Hong Kong Station and Kowloon Station to most of the major hotels in those districts.
+For more information, click here.

-For layovers an Octopus is the cheapest way to get in and around the city on the same day, these cost HK $150 per adult and HK $70 for children (HK $50 of which is a refundable deposit).
+For layovers or transit tours an Octopus card is the cheapest way to get into and around the city on the same day.
+These cost HK $150 per adult and HK $70 for children (HK $50 of which is a refundable deposit).
 A same day return to the airport using the Octopus card is HK $100 for adults and HK $50 for kids*.
-If taking a layover tour with me, an extra HK $50 is required for each card to cover additional public transport costs.
+If taking a layover tour with Hong Kong Greeters, you will need an extra HK $50 on each card to cover additional public transport costs.
 Octopus cards can only be purchased with cash in Hong Kong dollars.

 You can buy same day return tickets for the same price, but this can only be used on the airport express train and not for getting around on the MTR trains, buses, ferries and trams that we use on a private tour.